kachick/chawan/doc/mailcap.md

 * `needsterminal` hands over control of the terminal to the command while it is running.
 Note: as of now, `needsterminal` does nothing if either `copiousoutput` or `x-htmloutput` is specified.
 * For a description of `nametemplate`, see the RFC.
+Note however, that it does not work with test (since %s is not supported there).

 ### Environment variables